Epichloë: Taxonomy

 Elias Fries, in 1849, first defined Epichloë as a subgenus of Cordyceps.
 As type species, he designated Cordyceps typhina, originally described by Christiaan Hendrik Persoon.
 The brothers Charles and Louis René Tulasne then raised the subgenus to genus rank in 1865.
 Epichloë typhina would remain the only species in the genus until the discovery of fungal grass endophytes causing livestock intoxications in the 1970s and 1980s, which stimulated the description of new species.
-Several species from Africa and Asia that develop stromata on grasses were split off as a separate genus Parepichloë in 1998.
+Several species from Africa and Asia that develop stromata on grasses were split off as a separate genus Parepichloe in 1998.

 Many Epichloë species have forms that reproduce sexually, and several purely asexual species are closely related to them.
 These anamorphs were long classified separately: Morgan-Jones and Gams (1982) collected them in a section (Albo-lanosa) of genus Acremonium.
 In a molecular phylogenetic study in 1996, Glenn and colleagues found the genus to be polyphyletic and proposed a new genus Neotyphodium for the anamorphic species related to Epichloë.
 A number of species continued to be described in both genera until Leuchtmann and colleagues (2014) included most of the form genus Neotyphodium in Epichloë.
 Phylogenetic studies had shown both genera to be intermingled, and the nomenclatural code required since 2011 that one single name be used for all stages of development of a fungal species.
 Only Neotyphodium starrii, of unclear status, and N. chilense, which is unrelated, were excluded from Epichloë.

 Species

-As of 2022, there are 37 accepted species in the genus, with 3 subspecies and 6 varieties described.
-15 species, 3 subspecies and 5 varieties are haploid.
-22 species and 1 variety are hybrids (allopolyploids).
+As of 2024, there are 44 accepted species in the genus, with 1 subspecies and 5 varieties described.
+20 species, 1 subspecies and 4 varieties are haploid.
+24 species and 1 variety are hybrids (allopolyploids).
 Several taxa are only known as anamorphic (asexual) forms, most of which have previously been classified in Neotyphodium.